kotky/vernemq-extended-payload-plugin/README.md

   - The plugin assumes that the payload is json string and it will force json string if the user has sent nothing in payload
   - Currently I don't know how to set plugin to run with Vernemq start, I was folowing the way in the documentation but I wasn't successful, so if anyone knows feel free to share.
+  - If you have multiple plugins that uses same hooks as this plugin it won't work (I am not certain if this is fixed in newer versions)